PEDSnet/Data_Models_Public/PEDSnet/V2/docs/Pedsnet_CDM1_CDM2_diff.md

 ## DELETED from PEDSNet CDM2

 #### [1.5 Organization -- VERSION 1 ONLY] (V1/docs/PEDSnet_CDM_V1_ETL_Conventions.md#15-organization)
-- This table has been removed from OMOP V5.
+- This table has been removed from OMOP V5 (subsequently PEDSnet CDM v2).

 ***
 ## NEW in PEDSnet CDM2